-Are you looking for help on getting from Playa del Carmen to Tulum?
+Are you looking for help getting from Playa del Carmen to Tulum?

-In this guide, I’ll show you exactly how to get from Playa del Carmen to Tulum and even help you decide exactly what to do in Tulum once you get there.
+In this guide, I’ll show you how to get from Playa del Carmen to Tulum and help you decide exactly what to do in Tulum once you get there.

 As you may already know, traveling in Mexico, especially the Yucatan area is generally safe, and best of all, easy.